-The Delivery Authority risk framework has been developed to align with current guidance from HM Treasury and ISO 31000:2018 Risk Management.

-The process for reviewing strategic risks is well defined, with input from the Executive, RAAC and Board.
+- 4.1 The Delivery Authority risk framework has been developed to align with current guidance from HM Treasury and ISO 31000:2018 Risk Management. - 4.2 The process for reviewing strategic risks is well defined, with input from the Executive, RAAC and Board.
 Some risks have changed from last year, reflecting developments in the Programme including the impact of the new governance arrangements and also the increased maturity of information around key risk areas.
-Mitigations have been updated to reflect the current position.

-The key strategic risks that could affect the Delivery Authority's ability to manage and deliver the R&R Programme, and which the Delivery Authority has focused on throughout the reporting period include:
+Mitigations have been updated to reflect the current position. - 4.3 The key strategic risks that could affect the Delivery Authority's ability to manage and deliver the R&R Programme, and which the Delivery Authority has focused on throughout the reporting period include:

-- Political agreement and funding - Focused on risks of not obtaining political agreement to costed proposals for the Programme (including temporary accommodation) and the funding for Phase 2 (when delivery of the main works will take place) - Key mitigations include the development of 0 guality inputs to the Programme Business Case, Parliamentary engagement (Client Team led) and effective programme governance to enable timely decision-making - Programme scope, interfaces and dependencies - Focused on risks of a lack of clarity of programme scope and risks regarding a lack of visibility or required decision making on key dependencies for the Programme, for example in relation to temporary accommodation planning - Key mitigations include agreement of Strategic 0 Objectives by Programme governance, development of clear Programme roles and responsibilities, development of clear integrated schedule and close working with other key partners such as the Client Team and Strategic Estates - Recruitment and retention - Focused on risks to the Delivery Authority's ability to attract and retain the key skills required to deliver the works, particularly in light of the extended Phase 1 period of the Programme retain candidates and wherever possible, creating opportunities for colleague growth and development
+- Political agreement and funding - Focused on risks of not obtaining political agreement to costed proposals for the Programme (including temporary accommodation) and the funding for Phase 2 (when delivery of the main works will take place) - Key mitigations include the development of quality inputs to the Programme Business Case, Parliamentary engagement (Client Team led) and effective programme governance to enable timely decisionmaking - Programme scope, interfaces and dependencies - Focused on risks of a lack of clarity of programme scope and risks regarding a lack of visibility or required decision making on key dependencies for the Programme, for example in relation to temporary accommodation planning

+- Key mitigations include agreement of Strategic Objectives by Programme governance, development of clear Programme roles and responsibilities, development of clear integrated schedule and close working with other key partners such as the Client Team and Strategic Estates - Recruitment and retention - Focused on risks to the Delivery Authority's ability to attract and retain the key skills required to deliver the works, particularly in light of the extended Phase 1 period of the Programme - Key mitigations include benchmarking of remuneration package against the external market of programme delivery organisations, refreshing the Employee Value Proposition to attract and retain candidates and wherever possible, creating opportunities for colleague growth and development